anc002/enterprise-meeting-prep-roi/README.md

 - **Hypotheses** — plausible implications that still need validation
 - **Unknowns** — information not established by the evidence

-Facts retain source URLs so the user can inspect the underlying evidence.
+Facts retain source URLs so the underlying evidence can be inspected directly.

 ### Internal vs. customer-facing evidence